 The register of lobbyists is public and published on the Agency's website, and contains information on lobbyists, legal entities conducting lobbying, and lobbying clients.
 This way, full transparency is ensured, the public is informed on the lobbying activities, while potential lobbying clients are provided necessary information when choosing lobbyists as contracting parties.

-One of the mandatory requirements for conducting lobbying by natural persons is having authorisation for conducting lobbying activities, issued by the Agency for Prevention of Corruption.
+One of the mandatory requirements for conducting lobbying by natural persons is having the certificate of passed exam for conducting lobbying activities, issued by the Agency for Prevention of Corruption.

 Authorisation for conducting lobbying activities is issued to the natural person: